sausages-of-the-future/service-in-a-box/README.md

 ####What happens next

-cd into the newly create director for the application directory.
+cd into the newly create directory for the application.

 Use bower to install front end static assets
 ```